WannaBeDream/Postman-newman-ghActions/README.md

 You can use another API to perform  your testing instead of local store API and `store.collection.json`.
 - <a href="https://github.com/public-apis/public-apis"> Public API list </a>

+Examples with different actions in Postman workspace:
+- <a href="https://www.postman.com/postman/workspace/postman-answers"> Postman answers </a>